It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 In fact, Byron Bay is quite known for its amazing beaches, so all sorts of water sports, or even some casual swimming and relaxing in the water, feels downright perfect.

 If you prefer to do something more active, then kayaking might be right up your alley, as that is a great way to go a bit deeper in the sea – and you might even spot a dolphin or two.
-Book your tour for this on Get Your Guide.
+Check out this amazing tour with Get Your Guide.

-There’s a great diversity of schools of fishes and corals underneath the sea levels, but even if you have no experience diving or snorkelling then this is the perfect place to learn.
+There’s a great diversity of schools of fishes and corals underneath the sea levels, especially because the waters are protected by Cape Byron Marine Park.
+Even if you have no experience scuba diving or snorkelling then this is the perfect place to learn.

 They definitely can be some of the most fun things to do in Byron Bay.